alexandro458/Anomaloscopio/README.md

 To try the simulation, please visit the [Anomaloscope Prototype on Itch.io](https://alexandro458.itch.io/prototipo-anomaloscopio).
 The simulation is web-based and accessible through any modern browser, allowing for easy access and widespread use.

-## Objective

-The primary objective of this project is to provide an educational tool that helps both individuals and healthcare professionals better understand and diagnose color vision deficiencies.
-By simulating real-world scenarios and providing a controlled environment to test color perception, this anomaloscope serves as a valuable resource in the field of ophthalmology and visual sciences.

-## Conclusion

-Thank you for visiting this repository.
-Please feel free to explore the code, try out the simulation, and contribute to further development.
-Your feedback and contributions are highly appreciated and will help improve the effectiveness of this educational tool.

 ---

 For more information, suggestions, or contributions, please contact me through GitHub or the project page on Itch.io.